thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 {% endraw %}
 {% endhighlight %}

-Before each test, we want configure a new, fresh testing module with <u>only</u> the providers, components, and directives we need.
-And we use `createTestComponent()` to allow us to easily specify a custom template to be used when instantiating a component.
+Before each test, I want configure a new, fresh testing module with <u>only</u> the providers, components, and directives I need for this test module.
+And I use `createTestComponent()` to easily specify a custom template that will be used when instantiating a component.

 At first, this complexity may seem like overkill.
 But let's consider two critical requirements shown in the sample above: